On this page

 Refer to Chapter 2 of the CISS Guidelines and Chapter 1 of the FVISS Guidelines for more information.

-Information sharing entities should make sure that the organisation they are sharing information with has been prescribed as an information sharing entities under the Schemes.
-You can access the ISE List online.
+Information Sharing Entities (ISEs) should make sure that the organisation they are sharing information with has been prescribed as an ISE under the Schemes.
+See 4.
+How can I identify an ISE? under Who can share and request information under the Schemes?

-If you do not already know that the person requesting the information works for an information sharing entities (for example, through an existing relationship with or knowledge of that person), you should verify their identity prior to sharing any information (e.g. you can ask them to send an email from their official work account or contact the information sharing entities’ switchboard).
+If you do not already know that the person requesting the information works for an information sharing entities (for example, through an existing relationship with or knowledge of that person), you should verify their identity prior to sharing any information.
+For example, you can ask them to send an email from their official work account or contact the information sharing entities’ switchboard.

 - where the information is excluded information